vfarcic/devops26/manuscript/05-buildpacks.md

 Those are the files Jenkins X uses to configure all the tools involved in the process that ultimately results in the deployment of a new release.
 We won't dive into them just now.
 Instead, we'll concentrate on the `charts` directory that contains the Helm chart that defines everything related to installation and updates of an application.
 I'll let you explore it on your own.
 If you're familiar with Helm, it should take you only a few minutes to understand the files it contains.

-Since we'll use `go` buildpack as our baseline, our next step is to copy it.
+Since we'll use `go` build pack as our baseline, our next step is to copy it.

 ```bash
 cp -R packs/go packs/go-mongo